Malaysian military ranks

 The following tables present the ranks of the Malaysian Armed Forces.

 Rank list

 Rank table

 This table shows the rank structure and epaulette insignia from 1963 until today.
-For the ranks in the Malaysian Army, the shoulder board rank insignia for Senior Officers and Junior Officers comprises the medal from the Order of the Royal Family of Malaysia.
+For the ranks in the Malaysian Army, the shoulder board rank insignia for Senior Officers and Junior Officers comprises the star from the Order of the Crown of the Realm.

 Commissioned officer ranks

-The rank insignia of commissioned officers.
+The rank insignia of commissioned officers, based on the No. 2 and No. 3 Dress Uniform.
+For the insignia of the RMAF, the "KEHORMAT" was written for honorary officers.

+Student officer ranks

 Other ranks

 The rank insignia of non-commissioned officers (NCOs) and enlisted personnel.

 Other military-based organization ranks

 Royal Johor Military Force

 The RJMF ranks are equal to Army ranks, but different pay grades.
 RJMF have their own service grade and basic salary scale.